supabase/supabase/web/blog/2020-12-02-case-study-xendit.md

 ---
-title: Xendit building a counter-fraud watchlist for the fintech industry
+title: Xendit built a counter-fraud watchlist for the fintech industry
 description: See how Xendit use Supabase to build a full-text search engine.
 author: Rory Wilding
 author_title: Supabase